-A very important day in a project manager’s life is the release day.
+A very important day in a project manager’s life is release day.
 It’s the day everyone is waiting for and a bit afraid of.
 It’s basically graduation day in the IT world.
 Just like graduation, you’ve got lots of planning to do before the date.
-The release planning effort includes the estimates and prioritization, backlog categorization, and breaks the backlog items down into a series of smaller iterations of work.
-And the more projects you have in a portfolio, the more portfolios you’ve got, the more precision you need to show while doing it.
+The release management and planning efforts include the estimates and prioritization, backlog categorization, and breaking the backlog items down into a series of smaller iterations of work.
+And the more projects you have in a portfolio, the more portfolios you’ve got, and the more precision you need to show while doing it.

 Managing Simple Rules for a Release

 The release is one of the most important and expected events in the product life cycle.
 It is the launch of a new product/service or a set of new features, or changes that are made available to customers or users, and provides a new product value.
 Often a release consists of a series of solutions to fix problems and improve the services provided, which may include changes to the software.

 In fact, this is a significant event for both the internal teams and the target audience.
 Release management helps upper management and teams to plan their work and see the “end result,” and for clients, it is — in a way — a guarantee of quality and getting the new value.

 A well-prepared release is not just about providing access to new technical capabilities of the product.
 This is the final date when your team can provide a new user experience, support, and develop interaction with it.
 Releases should include all additional tasks and activities such as updates on the official website and on social networks, support team training, updating all marketing materials, etc. The main goal of release management is to create, test, and deliver new features so that all product requirements and targets will be met.
 In general, there are two types of release planning activities:

 - Tactical release planning is done at the backlog level by scheduling individual backlog items, defects, or test sets for inclusion in a release.